-Varvara Athanasiou-Ioannou, a dedicated educator, human resources professional, and founder of the NGO Food for Thought Network, was born in Epirus, Greece, and moved to Australia in 1972.
+Varvara Athanasiou-Ioannou AM, a dedicated educator, human resources professional, and founder of the NGO Food for Thought Network, was born in Epirus, Greece, and moved to Australia in 1972.
 She began her career in Victoria’s Department of Education, initially as a teacher and author of textbooks for Greek language education.
 Later, she became a school counselor before moving into private-sector leadership roles in human resources.
-Since 1999, she is serving as a lecturer at Swinburne University, focusing on diversity in the workplace.
+She has alse served as a sessional lecturer at Swinburne University, focusing on diversity in the workplace.

 In 2001, Athanasiou-Ioannou founded the Food for Thought Network with a mission to empower and connect Greek women, a commitment for which she was recognized with awards from the Victorian Honour Roll for Women and the Hellenic Australian Chamber of Commerce and Industry in 2004.